 Serve it.
 I like to serve the turkey mixture family-style with lettuce leaves and brown basmati rice.
 Everyone assembles their own lettuce wraps.

-Top it. (optional) I serve the turkey mixture and rice with a number of toppings for each person to add according to what they like.
-Here's what I like:
+I serve the turkey mixture and rice with a number of toppings for each person to add according to what they like.
+I prepare my toppings ahead of time in small covered bowls.

 The above plate of toppings includes: